How to remove tint from car windows?

 Another product many people will use to remove their window tint is ammonia.
-When using ammonia you must wear a mask and you avoid getting it on your skin or eyes.
-You also want to cover the surrounding area with an old cloth or tarp in case any ammonia is spilt during the removal process.
+When using ammonia you must wear a mask and avoid getting it on your skin or eyes.
+You also want to cover the surrounding area with an old cloth or tarp in case any ammonia is spilled during the removal process.

 Clean Your Windows Thoroughly

 Beginning the removal process with a fresh and clean surface is extremely important.
 A quick and easy solution for clean and shiny windows is simple.
 A popular option for an at-home window cleaner is made with a vinegar solution.
 The ingredients to make this solution are easy and limited.

 - ¼ cup white or apple cider vinegar

 - 2 cups of water